-Last year, our system was in compliance with applicable State drinking water operating, monitoring and reporting requirements.
+Last year the Moriah Water District was in compliance with all applicable State drinking water operating, monitoring and reporting requirements, including the preparation of a lead service line inventory.
+This inventory is publicly available and can be accessed at the Moriah Town Office.